juliakahn1/nyt-noshing/README.md

 3. Create an event listener on the navigational tab that sets a local state variable to be the tab clicked, which filters the index to include only the recipes that call under the state variable.

 # Future features
-**Recipe ratings**

-Allow signed-in users to rate recipes on a scale of 1 to 5 on an individual's recipe's page.

 **Recipe category navigation**